verifyica-team/verifyica/README.md

 To perform integration testing, you need a test context/environment.
 Typically this is created using [testcontainers-java](https://java.testcontainers.org/) and [Docker](https://www.docker.com/) (or another compatible container environment.)

-Alternatively, tests can be performed on an external environment.
-Ideally the external environment would have an API to initialize and destroy it.
+Alternatively, tests can be performed on an external environment/resource.
+Ideally the external environment/resource would have an API to initialize and destroy it.

+An [EngineInterceptor](api/src/main/java/org/antublue/verifyica/api/interceptor/engine/EngineInterceptor.java) can be used to initialize and destroy an external environment/resource before and after execution of tests.

 # Documentation